 - It has the above-mentioned hormones which help in the wholesome growth of the calf.

 - Vitamins benefit the calf to get energy until it can have a feed.

 - Hormones also help the neonate suckle the milk.

 - Macronutrients and minerals complete the nutrition that is required for a newborn calf to develop, fight and strengthen.

-Bovine colostrum is a milky and creamy fluid which is more nutritious and antimicrobial than normal cows’ milk.
-It appears for the first few days of cows’ delivery to a newborn calf.
+Bovine colostrum is a milky and creamy fluid that is more nutritious and antimicrobial than normal cows’ milk.
+It appears for the first few days of a cow’s delivery to a newborn calf.
 Later the cow produces normal milk.
-Research studies have shown that bovine colostrum has more macronutrients, minerals, vitamins, proteins, growth factors and immunoglobulins as we mentioned above.
+Research studies have shown that bovine colostrum has more macronutrients, minerals, vitamins, proteins, growth factors, and immunoglobulins as we mentioned above.
 They all help in the overall growth of the newborn calf, therefore it is usually advised that the bovine colostrum should not be collected from the cow and should be left for the calf.
 As the newborn calf doesn’t have a proper immune system, bovine colostrum fills the void and aids in fighting against diseases and infections.
-The other nutrients are an addition to the energy, growth and strength of the calf.
+The other nutrients are an addition to the energy, growth, and strength of the calf.

 Click here to know whether humans can consume bovine colostrum or not.
 Also, if you have any kind of cow’s milk allergy or milk intolerance and are struggling to get your protein needs, don’t worry, we are here for you.
 IAFA is serving for years dealing with all kinds of allergies and other diseases which can’t be cured permanently by other alternative treatment approaches.

-Dr. Sahil Gupta is an ayurvedic allergy specialist, known worldwide for his famous treatment approach which is a combination of ayurvedic herbs, a personalised diet and recommended yoga asanas.
+Dr. Sahil Gupta is an ayurvedic allergy specialist, known worldwide for his famous treatment approach which is a combination of ayurvedic herbs, a personalized diet, and recommended yoga asanas.
 We are here for your health, don’t forget to book an online consultation now.